ariesiitr/Simulation-using-ROS/README.md

-                     sim_vehicle.py -v ArduCopter -f gazebo-iris --console Fly drone through this command in another yerminal with this the drone will follow the waypoints as instructed in this mov.py code.
+                     sim_vehicle.py -v ArduCopter -f gazebo-iris --console Fly drone through this command in another terminal with this the drone will follow the waypoints as instructed in this mov.py code.

                                              python mov.py

-Or you can fly drone through this command in another yerminal with this the drone will follow the waypoints as instructed in this waypoints.py code.
+Or you can fly drone through this command in another terminal with this the drone will follow the waypoints as instructed in this waypoints.py code.

                                              python waypoint.py